ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 - **email** (`String`) - email used for authentication
 - **password** (`String`) - hashed password used for authentication
 - **bio** (`String`) - a biography for a User
+- **imgUrl** (`String`) - a direct link to your profile image

 Make sure that all these fields are defined on the `userSchema` before moving on.

+#### Checkpoint

+Great!
+Now lets try to register a user!
+We want to make sure that when we register, all of the users credentials are stored in our database.
+So, when we try out our register route, we should check MongoDB to make sure our user appears there right after we regsiter!

+Now that our user is stored in our database, let's try to login and test to make sure our passport works!
+We should try to login with incorrect credentials, and then try again with correct credentials.
+If this works, we should move on to the next part!

 ### Follows! 👫 - `models/models.js (FollowSchema)`